JankariTech/blog/src/assets/BDDInGo.md

 - **When** - the action to be tested
 - **Then** - the desired observable outcome

-Additionally there is **And**, if you have multiple of one of the above, you don't need to write
+Additionally, there is **And**, if you have multiple of one of the above, you don't need to write
 ```
 When doing A
 When doing B